dvreeze/yaidom/docs/yaidom-tutorial.rst

 class ``indexed.Elem`` mixes in query API trait ``ElemLike``.
 The subtraits of ElemLike are not applicable or useful for indexed elements.
 After all, indexed elements know their paths, relative to the root element.

+Class ``indexed.Elem`` adds a few query methods to the query methods offered by the ``ElemLike`` API, to obtain ancestor elements, in particular the parent element.

 When querying for elements in an "indexed" element tree, for example with method ``findAllElemsOrSelf``, all returned "indexed" elements are relative to the same root element, as is to be expected.

 As an example of "indexed" elements in action, let's rewrite the query example in `PathAwareElemLike trait`_.
-There we used a conbination of standard yaidom elements and element paths.
+There we used a combination of standard yaidom elements and element paths.
 Here we use (only) indexed elements, leading to a much more concise query.
 The query is rewritten as follows::

   // XPath: doc("bookstore.xml")/Bookstore/Book[@Price < 90 and Authors/Author[Last_Name = "Ullman" and First_Name = "Jeffrey"]]/Title